Shahinaf23/atlas-document-management/replit.md

 The system provides a robust authentication system with role-based access control and email-based permissions.
 It manages documents and shop drawings with status tracking (e.g., CODE1, CODE2, CODE3, UR(ATJV), AR(ATJV), UR(DAR), RTN(ATLS)) and priority levels.
 Real-time data processing from Excel files is central, with automatic and manual refresh options.
 An analytics dashboard offers real-time status distribution charts, timeline visualizations, and activity logging.
 The system is designed for local development with network access and self-hosting capabilities, and features comprehensive responsive design.

 ### System Design Choices
 The application follows a clear separation of concerns between frontend and backend.
-Data is primarily sourced directly from Excel files in real-time, eliminating a persistent database cache for main document data.
-PostgreSQL (Neon Database) is used only for user sessions and activities, with Drizzle ORM for type-safe queries.
-The system includes dynamic column mapping for Excel processing, handling various header and status formats.
+Data is primarily sourced directly from Excel files in real-time with persistent in-memory caching for optimal performance.
+The system maintains Excel data loaded in memory with automatic initialization and refresh capabilities.
+PostgreSQL (Neon Database) is used for user sessions and activities, with Drizzle ORM for type-safe queries.
+The system includes dynamic column mapping for Excel processing, handling various header and status formats for both Jeddah and EMCT projects.
+Frontend uses aggressive data refresh strategies with reduced stale times and frequent refetch intervals to ensure dashboard data consistency.
 It's designed for standalone desktop deployment using Electron, providing cross-platform executables with an embedded web server and robust error handling.

+## Recent Changes (August 13, 2025)
+- Fixed EMCT Excel parsing JavaScript errors that prevented frontend data display
+- Implemented persistent data caching with automatic initialization on first request
+- Enhanced frontend query configuration with aggressive refresh strategies (10-second intervals)
+- Resolved EMCT admin upload functionality with alternative busboy-based file handling
+- Improved analytics dashboard loading states and error handling
+- Verified data persistence: Jeddah (111 documents, 1279 shop drawings), EMCT (68 documents, 170 shop drawings)

 ## External Dependencies